Free!: Plot

 Free is set in the town of Iwatobi, Japan, which is based on Iwami, Tottori.
 The story is centered on high school student Haruka Nanase, a gifted swimmer.
 After encountering his childhood rival, Rin Matsuoka from Samezuka Academy, he and his friends revitalize Iwatobi High School's swim team.
 In addition to his childhood friends, Makoto Tachibana and Nagisa Hazuki, Rei Ryugazaki is recruited onto the team.
 While the team trains for tournaments, Haruka and Rin's rivalry continues to sour from Rin facing setbacks in improvement, though his desire to swim competitively escalates.
 However, during the prefectural tournament, Iwatobi's swim team reminds Rin of their friendship through a medley relay.
 Despite being disqualified, the boys' relationships with one another improve.

 In Free!
 Eternal Summer, Haruka, now in his final year in high school, has not decided on what to do after graduating.
 Meanwhile, Rin's childhood friend, Sosuke Yamazaki, transfers to Samezuka Academy.
 Rin hopes to swim competitively with Sosuke but, unbeknownst to him, Sosuke has injured his shoulder from overuse.
 During the regionals, Haruka becomes overwhelmed from the pressure of performing in front of scouts and becomes lost on what to do for the future.
 He further learns that his best friend, Makoto Tachibana, is leaving Iwatobi to attend university in Tokyo.
 Haruka withdraws from all social contact.
 However, with help from his friends and a trip to Sydney, Australia, where he visits the International Aquatic Centre, he decides to continue his swimming career and compete on the college level.

 In Free!
 Dive to the Future, Haruka attends Hidaka University and reconnects with his friends from junior high school, with the exception of Ikuya Kirishima, who is still bitter about their former team breaking up without explanation.
 In order to make amends with Ikuya, Haruka begins training in other strokes besides freestyle and eventually competes in an Individual Medley alongside him.
 Although they mend their friendship, Haruka is faced with the reality that he will be competing against swimmers at his level and higher.
 Despite this, he commits to continuing his swimming career and to competing on the global level.

 In Free!
 The Final Stroke (the first volume), Haruka, Rin, Ikuya and others make the Japan National Swim Team and compete at the global level in qualifying events and at the Fukuoka Tournament.
 In Free!
-The Final Stroke (the second volume), Haruka, Rin, Ikuya and Sosuke compete in a medley race and win gold medals, becoming national champions.
+The Final Stroke (the second volume), Haruka, Rin, Ikuya and Sosuke compete in a medley race, win gold medals, and become national champions.